kougianos/android-bloodbank/README.md

 The APK is available for download <a href="https://grizzledwizard.eu/kougianos/apk/androidBloodbank-debug.apk">here</a>.

 ## Database and APIs
-The application uses POST and GET requests on a PHP/MySQL server (hosted on 000webhost) for the following functionalities: <br>
+The app uses POST and GET requests on a PHP/MySQL server (hosted on 000webhost) for the following functionalities: <br>
 * login
 * register
 * fetch all requests (on main activity)